 - Reward with treats, praise, and happiness until your dog seems relaxed.

 - Any new products (such as a crate) spend time with it in the house, getting them relaxed with it

-Some dogs only go in the car a couple of times a year to the vets, and this could be associated with some stress or anxiety, so training at their pace is very important.
+Some dogs only go in the car a couple of times a year to the vet, and this could be associated with some stress or anxiety, so training at their pace is very important.
 Begin well in advance of your dog road trip (1-2 months!).

-Don’t forget your own essential Road Trip Accessories!
+Don’t forget your own essential road trip accessories!